CTS Webinar: Updating the Minnesota Stormwater Inspection and Maintenance Resource Guide

 About the Event

 In 2009, the Minnesota Stormwater Best Management Practice (BMP) Maintenance Resource Guide presented guidance on inspection and maintenance activities for stormwater ponds, bioretention facilities, underground treatment devices, underground detention, and infiltration.
-This maintenance guide was developed to complement the Minnesota Stormwater Manual
+This maintenance guide was developed to complement the Minnesota Stormwater Manual.

 Since the guide's publication, a lot has been learned about inspection, operation, and maintenance of these and other stormwater management practices through field applications, practical experience, and research.
-This webinar will share results from a new project to update, revise, and expand the 2009 resource guide to incorporate over a decade’s worth of knowledge gained.
+This webinar shared results from a new project to update, revise, and expand the 2009 resource guide to incorporate over a decade’s worth of knowledge gained.
 For example, guidance was added for inspection and maintenance on iron-enhanced sand filters and nutrient release from bioretention-based practices and stormwater ponds, among others.
 The revised and expanded Stormwater BMP Maintenance Resource Guide serves as a handy reference tool for practitioners to optimize decisions and increase the cost-effectiveness of stormwater management.

 Speaker